 - The Big Day – we will do everything we can to make your ceremony the most memorable and enjoyable part of your day as you begin a new chapter together!

 You will find more details of service planning, music and ideas for your wedding on the Church of England website set up especially for couples like you – please visit www.yourchurchwedding.org.
+A good starting point to make the plans for your ceremony would be to make use of the Church of England wedding planner.

 The Church of England rules that govern where you can get married have got a great deal easier, too.
 You may marry at the Abbey if you can prove that you meet just one of the following criteria: